 Do you like backhanded compliments?
 Do you like to make basic mistakes and misrepresentations of the entertainment industry?
 Well, you’ll love this article by Nick Cohen.
 The genius of bad books By Nick Cohen From James Bond to Jack Reacher, we’re suckers for an uncomplicated hero.
 But there is an art to the action novel, … Continue reading Let’s bash the ‘airport’ novel

 I recently reblogged an article from The Conversation about how awesome the Harry Potter books are, but how snobby (some?) literary people are about them.
-The vitriol and chastisement of the Harry Potter books reminds me of a time when I too was not on the Potter bandwagon.
-Oh how wrong I was.
+The vitriol and chastisement of the Harry Potter books remind me of a time when I too was not on the Potter bandwagon.
+Oh, how wrong I was.
 Stupid kid’s … Continue reading That isn’t literature too

 When I think of literature I think of an older guy sporting a greying moustache, sipping a sherry, wearing a smoking jacket, seated in a library of leather-bound books in front of a simmering log fire.
 The guy speaks with an aristocratic English accent and expounds on the greatness of some book that other older … Continue reading That isn’t literature